farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex3_PIM_Self_Approval.md

 14. Leave all browser tabs open for the next task.

-### Task 3 - Submit a request for the Global Admin role
+### Task 3 - Self-activate the Helpdesk Admin role

-Now that the **PIM-Global-Administrators** group has been made eligible for the Global administrator role, the members of the group (in this case, Patti Fernandez) can be assigned the Global Admimistrator role using the Azure AD Privileged Identity Management solution.
+At this point in Holly's pilot project, the **PIM-Helpdesk-Administrators** group has been made eligible for the Helpdesk administrator role.
+The members of the group (in this case, Alex Wilber and Joni Sherman) can now be assigned the Helpdesk Admimistrator role using the Azure AD Privileged Identity Management solution.
 Holly wants to test out the PIM process in her pilot project.
-In this task, you will take on the role of Patti, who will submit a request to be assigned Global administrator role privileges.
-In the next task, Holly will review her request and approve it.
+In this task, you will take on the role of Alex Wilber, who will submit a request to self-approve assigning the Helpdesk Administrator role to her account.

 **Note:** The activation request process is set up to require Multi-Factor Authentication (MFA).
 If you do not have a phone to complete this process, notify your instructor.
 You may be able to partner up with another student to watch them complete the remaining two tasks.